iTwin/viewer/packages/templates/cra-template-web-viewer/template/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+To run the application and install dependencies, use pnpm.
+Information on installing pnpm can be found [here](https://pnpm.io/installation).

 ## Environment Variables

 Prior to running the app, you will need to add OIDC client configuration to the variables in the .env file: